Samic8/samdawson.dev/src/articles/tailwind-theming.md

 }
 ```

 Most likely with theming (e.g dark theme) this approach is going to be more useful.
-You also get to maintain your colors defined in the tailwind config and can reference them through the "theme" function.

 ## A real-world example

-I used this pattern for the theming on a ["website builder" app](https://singleproduct.store/) where I wanted to use tailwind both for the "configuration" section and the "website preview" sections of the page.
+I used this pattern for the theming on a ["website builder" app](https://flamboyant-mahavira-c862f4.netlify.com/) where I wanted to use tailwind both for the "configuration" section and the "website preview" sections of the page.

 I wanted each section to be independent so that the built websites colors didn't get mixed up with the branding colors for the main application.

 ![](./tailwind-theming.png)

-Similar to the examples earlier in the post I used both a :root theme and a class selector
+Similar to the examples earlier in the post I used both a **:root** theme and a _website-preview_ theme.

 ```html
 <body>